-August 15, 1857 at St. Louis coming to O’Fallon Missouri shortly after, where I had built a home, having come there on August 6, 1856”.
+August 15, 1857 at St. Louis coming to O’Fallon Missouri shortly after, where I had built a home, having come here on August 6, 1856”.

 Nicholas Krekel was an enterprising young man, building a home to bring his young wife to within a year.
 Wilhelmina “Mena” Moritz was the daughter of Casper and Sophie Moritz.
 Born in Bielefeld, Germany, July 17, 1838, she and her family came to America by way of New Orleans during the 1850s, and her family was living in Florissant then.
 This was a strong Catholic community that had begun coming to America in 1833, and most likely had many families that had connections all the way back to Germany.

 The Krekel’s first child was a daughter who they named Emma, born in 1858.
 Nicholas had been appointed Stationmaster on the North Missouri Railroad* which began in 1851.
-Soon after Nicholas was appointed Postmaster of O’Fallon on February 11, 1859.
+Soon after Nicholas was appointed Postmaster of O’Fallon on February 11, 1859, as all Station Agents were also Postmasters.
 That Christmas their next daughter Bertha was born.
 And by 1860, he was well on his way to establishing himself as a merchant and running the town’s new Post Office.
 A young 17 year-old German girl from Hannover named Donetta Kipp was a servant in their home.

 “O’Fallon, thirty-three miles from St. Louis, is a small town, first settled in 1856.
 It has a population of about 100.
 It has two dry goods and a grocery store, a hotel, boarding house, steam flour mill, brick yard, broom factory, depot and stock yard, post office and express office.
 Farmers do well here, and there is a good chance for all kinds of manufacturers.” (http://www.ofallonmohistory.org/HistoryPage4.html) After the close of the Civil War, O’Fallon would grow rapidly around the stately two-story home of the Krekel family.
-Today the Krekel home is being renovated and brought to life once again by the young local family of Jason and Jessica Orf, who will soon be opening their new business, with all the former glory that would make Nicholas Krekel himself proud.
+Today the Krekel home has beenrenovated and brought to life once again by Jason and Jessica Orf, and is Cleo Bridal Shop.

 *The History of St. Charles, Montgomery and Warren Counties” was first published in the 1870s when the North Missouri Railroad had become part of the St. Louis, Kansas City and Northern Railroad, just as the Wabash, St. Louis & Pacific had, which is the name the County history gives to the O’Fallon Railroad.
 Both these railroads became part of the Wabash, St. Louis & Pacific, which ultimately became the Wabash Railroad System in 1889.